Spatial meshing for general Bayesian multivariate models: Applications on bivariate non-Gaussian data

 We concentrate here on a scenario in which two possibly misaligned non-Gaussian outcomes are measured at a large number of spatial locations and we aim to jointly model them.
-We will consider a larger number of outcomes in Section \ref{sec:jsdm}.
-In addition to the analysis presented here, the supplement includes (1) details on the comparisons across 750 multivariate synthetic datasets, and (2) performance assessments of multiple sampling schemes in multivariate multi-type models using latent coregionalized QMGPs.
+We will consider a larger number of outcomes in Section \ref{sec:jsdm}, in the context of community ecology.
+In addition to the analysis presented here, the supplement (Section \ref{appx:applications}) includes (1) a comparison of methods across 750 multivariate synthetic datasets, and (2) performance assessments of multiple sampling schemes in multivariate multi-type models using latent coregionalized QMGPs.